Helping you into work!

 We regularly work with Job Centre Plus to arrange courses for specific employers.
 Sector based work academies are designed to give unemployed job seekers the best chance of being successful at interview.
 We work with the employer to design a training package that prepares candidates for the jobs available, and the employer offers work experience placements and a guaranteed job interview!
 Many people have found work through this route.
 For more information on the sector based work academies, speak to your Job Centre Plus Advisor or contact us directly.

-At PRC, we have a complete range of packages to suit you and your job search needs.
+We have a complete range of packages to suit you and your job search needs.
 The training that we offer is designed to assist jobseekers into work by providing a large variety of options to support the job search process.
 It is an exciting opportunity to receive FREE training and qualifications based upon individual requirements and skill sets.

-Peterborough Regional College is involved in delivering Building Better opportunities, a joint programme with the Big Lottery and European social Fund to tackle social exclusion across the Greater Cambridgeshire and Peterborough Local Enterprise Partnership Region.
-Peterborough Regional College belongs to Peterborough Plus, a partnership of over 40 voluntary and community organisations, and will be delivering a programme of support called ‘eMploY-ABILITY’.
+Peterborough College is involved in delivering Building Better opportunities, a joint programme with the Big Lottery and European social Fund to tackle social exclusion across the Greater Cambridgeshire and Peterborough Local Enterprise Partnership Region.
+Peterborough College belongs to Peterborough Plus, a partnership of over 40 voluntary and community organisations, and will be delivering a programme of support called ‘eMploY-ABILITY’.
 The BBO eMploY-ABILITY Project aims to support those facing barriers to employment, education or training, whatever these barriers may be.

 How can you benefit from the BBO project?